wdelfuego/nova-calendar/README.md

 Please create or upvote [feature request discussions](https://github.com/wdelfuego/nova-calendar/discussions/categories/ideas-feature-requests) in the GitHub repo for the features you think would be most valuable to have.

-## What can you do?
-Developers who are interested in working together on this tool are highly welcomed.
-Take a look at the [open issues](https://github.com/wdelfuego/nova-calendar/issues) (those labelled 'good first issue' are great for new contributors) or at the [feature request discussions](https://github.com/wdelfuego/nova-calendar/discussions/categories/ideas-feature-requests) and we'll get you going quickly.

-## What can we do?

-For any problems you might run into, please [open an issue](https://github.com/wdelfuego/nova-calendar/issues) on GitHub.

-For feature requests, please upvote or open a [feature request discussion](https://github.com/wdelfuego/nova-calendar/discussions/categories/ideas-feature-requests) on GitHub.

 # Release log
-## v1.2 • june '22
+## v1.3
+- Calendar events for Nova resources the user isn't authorized to see are now automatically hidden from the calendar (#12)
+- Calendar events for Nova resources can now be excluded from the calendar by implementing `exclude(NovaResource $resource) : bool` in your `CalendarDataProvider`.

+### v1.2
-- Adds support for customizing non-nova events
+- Adds support for customizing non-Nova events
 - Adds support for applying multiple custom styles to events

-### v1.1 • june '22
+### v1.1
 - Adds support for multi-day events
 - Improved visual design
 - Better support for mobile usage